The Hampstead Heavies

 To make space I took Ward into the officers' bivouac and laid him on his back, so that he was comparatively safe, being below the ground level.
 The shelling was continuous.

-A 4.2 gas shell burst behind the kitchen and again wounded Billingham in the leg.
+A 4.2 gas shell burst behind the kitchen and again wounded Bellingham in the leg.
 The Major came to the door of the kitchen, and I rose to go to him.
-He said, "A field dressing, Edgcumbe," and came towards me.
+He said, "A field dressing, Edgcombe," and came towards me.
 As I was handing it to him a shell burst behind or sideways, I don't know which.

 He was struck by a piece, staggered towards me, and I caught him in my arms.
 His own weight carried both myself and him to the entrance of the Mess, I staggered backwards under his weight, and he collapsed in a sitting position on the ground, I supporting him.
 I tore open his collar, and saw the wound just below the right collar bone, the piece having passed through both lungs and out at his left side.
 He uttered no word, for his lungs were full.
 As I placed the pad upon the wound the blood stopped welling, and he had passed away.